Start9Labs/docs/src/packaging-guide/project-structure.md

 These `.ts` files afford a convenient and type safe way for your package to read, write and monitor, and react to file on the file system.

-It is common for packages to have a `store.json.ts` file model as a convenient place to persist arbitrary data that are needed by the package but _not_ persisted by teh upstream service.
+It is common for packages to have a `store.json.ts` file model as a convenient place to persist arbitrary data that are needed by the package but _not_ persisted by the upstream service.
 For example, you might use `store.json` to persist startup flags or login credentials.

 ### init/